kedi1991/taskpro_api/README.md

 ## Evolution of the app
-The application has changed drastuclly from the first version to this current state following multiple changes in the user interface to consume API data in a more user friendly way.
+The application has evolved from the first version to this current state following multiple changes in the user interface to consume API data and present it in a more user friendly way.
 The summary of interfaces are show below

 ### Task list
 ![image old tasks](https://res.cloudinary.com/dr7uvhdmd/image/upload/v1709507054/taskpro/list_tasks_old_qdknvq.png)

 ![iamge new task](https://res.cloudinary.com/dr7uvhdmd/image/upload/v1709511141/taskpro/task_success_b0uhbt.png)

 ## Features Testing